-Here I present to you a comprehensive list of the best San Diego birding hotspots.
-I will be including all of San Diego County starting first to the north and making my way south.
-Each site will consist of a link to an address, as well as habitat type, amenities, tour information (if available,) and finally, any notable birds of interest.
+Here I present a comprehensive list of the best San Diego birding hotspots.
+I will include all of San Diego County, starting first to the north and going south.
+Each site will have a link to an address and habitat type, amenities, tour information (if available), and any notable birds of Interest.

-Did you know that there are many free San Diego birding tours offered all over San Diego County?
-I will also be including any insider information that I turn up in my research, such as prime locations within each site.
+Did you know many free San Diego birding tours are offered all over San Diego County?
+I will also include any insider information in my research, such as prime locations within each site.

 Did you realize that 515 species of birds have been observed in San Diego County?
-San Diego is often referred to as the “birdiest county” in the United States.
-That is a lot of different species of birds!
+That sure is a lot of different species of birds!
+San Diego is often called the “birdiest county” in the United States.

-First, it should be noted that San Diego County is part of what is called the Pacific Flyway, which is the north-south migration that many species of birds utilize every year.
+First, you should note that San Diego County is part of the Pacific Flyway, the north-south migration many birds utilize yearly.

 San Diego’s High Biodiversity

 Why So Much Biodiversity?

-It all has to do with the mild Mediterranean climate that we have here (hot summers and cool nights) as well as the many diverse habitats.
-These two factors are what make San Diego County a prime location for birds to stop at, rest, and gather food.
+It all concerns the mild Mediterranean climate (hot summers and cool nights) and diverse habitats.
+These two factors make San Diego County a prime location for birds to stop, rest, and gather food.

 San Diego County Has Six Coastal Lagoons

-Another great feature that we have here on the San Diego County coast is a plethora of lagoons, salt marshes, and two huge bays.
+Another great feature on the San Diego County coast is a plethora of lagoons, salt marshes, and two huge bays.
 Over the years, it has been estimated that up to 90% of the coastal wetlands in Southern California have been destroyed through land development.
 Therefore, we must protect the remaining wetlands that we still have!

 How To Identify Birds

-There are many types of birds found in San Diego County, and these various birds can be grouped mostly on feeding behaviors are divided into five groups:
+There are many types of birds found in San Diego County, and these various birds can be grouped mostly on feeding behaviors and are divided into five groups: